ZuckermanLab/ModelExplorer/README.txt

 Proof-maker.prl written by Dr. Zuckerman and updated/modified by August George.
 Analyze-model.prl written by Dr. Zuckerman and updated/modified by August George.

-Last updated: September 27, 2017
+Last updated: COtober 9, 2017 - Added tied state adjacency matrix, relative energies matrix, and (empty) debug subroutine and file output.
+ALSO NEED TO CHANGE BARRIERS/TRANSITIONS

 !BUG! - Energy state not restored to last accepted state after rejection.
 Need to fix and then add unit test.
+Currently working on algorithm that will check the conistency of each cycle (sum E = 0 around a cycle) in the graphs created by the adjacency matrix.
+Will then need to adjust energies based on the direct (and indirect) connections provided by these graphs.

 TODO: METHODOLOGY,more assumptions?, fix "restore state after rejection" bug, add unit test to check energies have been restored